-As part of the License Agreement, the Company has taken over a Phase III Trial previously being conducted by BioMarin and is obligated to use its diligent efforts to seek to obtain regulatory approval for and to commercialize Firdapse[TM] in the United States.
-The Company is obligated to use diligent efforts to complete the double-blind treatment phase of the Phase III trial within 24 months of entering into the License Agreement, and BioMarin has the right to terminate the License Agreement if such treatment phase has not been completed in such 24-month period (unless the Company is using diligent effort to pursue the completion of such treatment phase and has spent at least \$5 million in connection with the conduct of the Phase III Trial during such 24 month period).
-As of June 30, 2013, the Company had disbursed approximately \$2.1 million in connection with expenses related to the Phase III trial, and the Company anticipates that the remaining \$2.9 million will be expended during 2013.
+As part of the License Agreement, the Company has taken over a Phase 3 Trial previously being conducted by BioMarin and is obligated to use its diligent efforts to seek to obtain regulatory approval for and to commercialize Firdapse[TM] in the United States.
+The Company is obligated to use diligent efforts to complete the double-blind treatment phase of the Phase 3 trial within 24 months of entering into the License Agreement, and BioMarin has the right to terminate the License Agreement if such treatment phase has not been completed in such 24-month period (unless the Company is using diligent effort to pursue the completion of such treatment phase and has spent at least \$5 million in connection with the conduct of the Phase 3 Trial during such 24 month period).
+As of March 31, 2014, the Company had disbursed more than \$5 million in connection with expenses related to the Phase 3 Trial.

-As part of the License Agreement, the Company has agreed: (i) to pay BioMarin certain royalty payments based on net sales in North America; (ii) to pay to a third-party licensor of the rights sublicensed certain royalty payments based on net sales in North America, and (iii) to pay certain milestone payments that BioMarin is obligated to make (approximately \$2.6 million of which will be due upon acceptance by the FDA of a filing of an NDA for FirdapseTM for the treatment of LEMS, and approximately \$7.2 million of which will be due upon the unconditional approval by the FDA of an NDA for FirdapseTM for the treatment of LEMS).
-The Company has also agreed to share in the cost of certain post-marketing studies that are being conducted by BioMarin if such studies are required as a condition for approval of the product by the FDA.
-However, no such payments will be due until the Company has filed an NDA for FirdapseTM.
+As part of the License Agreement, the Company has agreed: (i) to pay BioMarin certain royalty payments based on net sales in North America; (ii) to pay to a third-party licensor of the rights sublicensed certain royalty payments based on net sales in North America, and (iii) to pay certain milestone payments that BioMarin is obligated to make (approximately \$2.6 million of which will be due upon acceptance by the FDA of a filing of an NDA for FirdapseTM for the treatment of LEMS, and approximately \$7.2 million of which will be due on the unconditional approval by the FDA of an NDA for FirdapseTM for the treatment of LEMS).
+The Company has also agreed to share in the cost of certain post-marketing studies that are being conducted by BioMarin.
+Subsequent to quarter-end, during April 2014 the Company entered into an amendment to the BioMarin license.
+See Note 12.